genderkit/genderkit/_articles/gamete-storage.md

 A number of treatments and surgical procedures to change things related to gender may have infertility as a possible risk or a certain consequence.

-Some people who wish to have children who share their genetic material will store gametes (sperm or eggs) that can later be used when they are ready to have children.
+Some people who wish to have children who share their genetic material will store gametes (sperm or eggs) before they start treatment that can later be used when they are ready to have children.

+Storing gametes does not guarantee the ability to later have children as pregnancy using stored gametes is only sometimes successful.

 Gamete storage may involve: